Zenswap Network Token Price Hits $0.0000 on Top Exchanges (ZNT)

-Zenswap Network Token (CURRENCY:ZNT) traded 6.6% lower against the US dollar during the 1-day period ending at 20:00 PM Eastern on February 24th.
-One Zenswap Network Token token can currently be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.
-Zenswap Network Token has a market cap of $13,873.96 and approximately $8.00 worth of Zenswap Network Token was traded on exchanges in the last day.
-Over the last seven days, Zenswap Network Token has traded down 11.1% against the US dollar.
+Zenswap Network Token (CURRENCY:ZNT) traded 10.1% lower against the dollar during the 1-day period ending at 10:00 AM Eastern on February 28th.
+Zenswap Network Token has a market cap of $12,831.93 and $203.00 worth of Zenswap Network Token was traded on exchanges in the last day.
+Over the last seven days, Zenswap Network Token has traded 8.5% lower against the dollar.
+One Zenswap Network Token token can currently be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.

 Zenswap Network Token Token Profile